Innovative Alternatives for the treatment of sciatic pain

 - Disadvantages: Does not reduce the size of the hernia.

-- Intradiscal Laser: Uses laser energy to vaporize part of the nucleus pulposus and reduce pressure on the nerve root.
+- Intradiscal laser: Uses laser energy to vaporize part of the nucleus pulposus and reduce pressure on the nerve root.

 - Advantages: Minimally invasive technique.